 The Mylex Online RAID Expansion operation adds capacity to an existing LUN while the controller is online with the host.
 For example, a storage system using a LUN with five disk drives can add another disk drive to create a LUN with six drives.
 The MORE operation can be performed on all RAID levels except JBOD.
-The procedures mentioned in this section are performed using the GAM interface.
-The GAM online help and other GAM documentation describe the processes fully.
-"Global Array Manager (GAM), the Software Tool for the Controller" on page 49 in Chapter 4 is an introduction to GAM.
+The procedures mentioned in this section are performed using the GAM or WAM GUI.
+The GAM or WAM online help and other GAM or WAM documentation describe the processes fully.
+"Global Array Manager (GAM)" on page 52 in Chapter 4 is an introduction to GAM and WAM.